VENKATESH-KATTAMURI/Email-Generator/README.md

 The system will:

-Generate an email ID in the format: firstname+lastname.department@drngpit.ac.in
+Generate an email ID in the format: firstname+lastname.department@gmail.com

 Generate a random password (8 characters)